Saipr14/IOT_IBM2/README.md

 # IOT_IBM2
 ###  IOT NOISE POLLUTION DETECTION AND ANALYSIS ###

+COMPONENTS USED :
-# Arduino uno rev3
+# Arduino uno rev3 (Hardware)
-# ky-037 sound sensor
+# ky-037 sound sensor (Hardware)
-# ESP8266 WIFI MODEM
+# ESP8266 WIFI MODEM (Hardware)
+# IDE - AURDINO IDE (Software) .

+TO CONNECT THE COMPONENTS:
+# Jumper wires (male to male and female to male)
+# Arduino to laptop/desktop connecting wire (Name : type A to type B)
+# Breadboard (nessacary only if Indicating the values with LED's) .

-WEBSITE PROJECTION OF LIVE SAMPLE DATA.
+WEBSITE PROJECTION OF LIVE SAMPLE DATA :
+# HTML
+# CSS
+# JAVASCRIPT .

+Simulation platform used :
-# SIMULATION (IN FRITZING)
+# SIMULATION (IN FRITZING) .

-# IDE - AURDINO IDE
+Server/Database connection :
+# No enough suffecient data to proceed these thinks now, but will be try to complete them before deadline closes (for whole project) .